Our favourite Irish poets

-From Heaney to Wilde, read poems from some of our favourite Irish writers.
+From Seamus Heaney to Oscar Wilde and Colette Bryce, discover must-read collections from some of our favourite Irish poets.

 Through four highly acclaimed collections, Colette Bryce has steadily consolidated her position as one of the most important of the younger generation of Irish poets.